Raising the Bar of AI-generated Image Detection with CLIP: Related work

 \section{Related work}

-There is an extensive literature on synthetic image detection, mostly concerning images created by generative adversarial networks (GANs) and, more recently, by diffusion models (DMs).
-Some methods look for visible errors, such as asymmetries in faces, wrong perspective, odd shadows \cite{matern2019exploiting, farid2022lighting, farid2022perspective}.
-However, with the rapid progress in image synthesis technology, this kind of problems are solved quickly and appear more and more rarely in modern generation methods.
-Hence, we will focus on methods that exploit ``invisible'' forensic traces, working either in the spatial or the frequency domain.
-Then we will briefly review the most recent approaches that exploit multimodal features.
+There is an extensive literature on synthetic image detection, primarily focusing on images created by generative adversarial networks (GANs) and, more recently, by diffusion models (DMs).
+Some methods look for visible errors, such as asymmetries in faces, incorrect perspectives, or unusual shadows \cite{matern2019exploiting, farid2022lighting, farid2022perspective}.
+However, with the rapid progress in image synthesis technology, these types of problems are solved quickly and appear less frequently in modern generation methods.
+Therefore, we will focus on methods that exploit ``invisible'' forensic traces, working either in the spatial or frequency domain.
+Subsequently, we will provide a brief overview of the most recent approaches that exploit multimodal features.

-{\bf Spatial domain methods.} Despite their high visual quality, synthetic images carry with them distinctive traces of the generation process that enable detection and even model identification \cite{marra2019DoGAN, yu2019attributing}.
-In fact, each generation model inserts a sort of digital fingerprint into all the images created, which depends on its architectural and training details.
-This fingerprint can be easily estimated, Given an adequate number of images generated by the target model, typically a few hundred, it is sufficient to average their noise residuals, extracted through simple denoisers \cite{marra2019DoGAN} or more sophisticated deep learning-based methods \cite{sinitsa2023deep, liu2022detecting}.
+{\bf Spatial domain methods.} Despite their high visual quality, synthetic images carry with them distinctive traces of the generation process that enable detection and even pattern identification \cite{marra2019DoGAN, yu2019attributing}.
+Each generation model, in fact, inserts a sort of digital fingerprint into all the images it creates, which depends on its architectural and training details.
+This fingerprint can be easily estimated.
+Given a few hundred images generated by the target model, it is sufficient to average their noise residuals, extracted using simple denoisers \cite{marra2019DoGAN} or more sophisticated methods based on deep learning \cite{sinitsa2023deep, liu2022detecting}.
 Detectors based on digital fingerprints can be regarded as ``few-shot'', as they can deal with new models based on just a few example images.
 Other few-shot solutions have been proposed lately in this field \cite{cozzolino2018forensictransfer, marra2019incremental, du2020towards, jeon2020tgd}.
-However, they all require some prior knowledge of the target models, even if limited to a few images, so they fit a strictly in-distribution (ID) scenario.
-In contrast, our work aims to generalize to new and previously unseen models, and therefore fits into an out-of-distribution (OOD) scenario.
+However, they all require information on the target models, even if limited to a few images, so they fit a strictly in-distribution scenario.
+In contrast, our work aims to generalize to new and previously unseen models, and therefore fits into an out-of-distribution scenario.